 Visayan Electric's Underground Distribution System (UDS) project, which began in 2013, aims to convert overhead conductors to underground cables along Cebu City's Sinulog Route with a total length of approximately five kilometers (km).
-As of February 28, 2023, approximately 3.60 kms. had been completed.
+As of February 29, 2024, approximately 3.60 kms. had been completed but has been deferred due to prioritization of other major projects for reinforcement and improvement of the capacity in the franchise area.

-Visayan Electric has reinforced and improved the existing capacity and reliability of its 23kV West Cluster with the addition of another 33 MVA Power Transformer in the Calamba Substation.
+Visayan Electric has ongoing projects to reinforce and improve the existing capacity and reliability of its distribution system through the addition of a new substation in San Roque, Talisay, subtransmission substation upgrades in Naga and San Fernando, Cebu, and a new substation in Bajac, Liloan.
 This will enhance electricity service for the increasing demand of both commercial and densely residential customers within its franchise area.

-Visayan Electric's total systems loss was 4.50% as of year-end 2022.
-This included a feeder loss of 3.35%, which is below the government-mandated feeder loss cap for 2022 of 5.50%.
+Visayan Electric's total systems loss was 6.39% as of end-2023.
+This included a feeder loss of 4.80%, which is below the government-mandated feeder loss cap for 2023 of 5.50%.

-As of February 28, 2023, AboitizPower directly held a 55.26% equity interest in Visayan Electric.
+As of February 29, 2024, AboitizPower directly held a 55.26% equity interest in Visayan Electric.
 34.81% was owned by the Vivant Group.